-Knowing the transmission mode of bacterial communities across individuals and generations is a recurrent question in the study of animal microbiomes.
+The way bacterial communities are transmitted across individuals and generations is a recurrent question in the study of animal microbiomes.
 We set out an experiment to evaluate the inheritance of bacterial communities between Xenopus parents and their clutch of eggs.
-We performed eight independent crosses and sampled the skin and the feces of both parents along with their egg clutch.
+We performed eight independent crosses and sampled the skin and the feces of both parents along with their egg clutch (N=16, N=13 and N=8, respectively).
 When we looked at bacterial phylum diversity, we found that feces contained more Verrucomicrobia and Firmicutes, while both skin and eggs contained more Proteobacteria (Figure 6).
 In one case, we observed a resemblance between eggs and the feces of one parent.
-Globally, the bacterial communities of the skin and of the eggs were significantly more similar to each other than those from feces in terms of community structure and composition as evidenced using different metrics (Figure 6, Supp.
-Table statistics).
-We also analysed the proportion of the egg bacteria derived from adult skin and feces(Shenhav et al., 2019).
-In five out of the eight crosses, more than 70% of the bacteria found in the eggs were not from feces or the skin of the parents.
+Globally, the bacterial communities of the skin and of the eggs were significantly more similar to each other than those from feces in terms of community structure and composition as evidenced using different metrics (Figure 6, Supplementary_table_2).
+We also analyzed the proportion of the egg bacteria derived from adult skin and feces using FEAST, a Bayesian algorithm for source tracking (Shenhav et al., 2019).
+In five out of the eight crosses, more than 70% of the bacteria found in the eggs did not come from feces or the skin of the parents.
 In the three other crosses, we observed that male or female skin made up to 75% of the egg bacteria.
-In conclusion, we found that the main drivers of egg bacterial communities were the environment and the skin of the parents, with the feces being only minor contributors.
+In conclusion, we found that the main driver of egg bacterial communities was the environment; the skin and the feces of parents were only minor contributors.

 Whole shotgun metagenomic and metatranscriptomic analysis of X. tropicalis gut microbiota

-In the final part of our study and since few studies have investigated the genomic functions of the amphibian microbiome, we used a whole shotgun metagenomic and metatranscriptomic approach to better characterize the Xenopus gut (Menzel et al., 2016; Pericard et al., 2018; Wood et al., 2019; Gruber-Vodicka et al., 2020)microbiota and its activity in the guts of prometamorphic tadpoles (Figure 7).
-Globally, both methods gave the same taxonomic profiles and were concordant with the 16S rRNA gene metabarcoding approach while giving a finer taxonomic resolution.
+In the final part of our study and since few studies have investigated the genomic functions of the amphibian microbiome, we used a whole shotgun metagenomic and metatranscriptomic approach to better characterize the Xenopus gut metagenome and its activity in prometamorphic tadpoles (Figure 7).
+We filtered out reads mapping to the nuclear or the mitochondrial genome of X. tropicalis and obtained a dataset made of 23.6 and 19.8 millions paired reads using the metagenomic and metatranscriptomic approach, respectively.
+We used MATAM, phyloFlash, kraken2 plus bracken and kaiju to perform taxonomic assignation of these reads against nucleotidic and proteic databases (Menzel et al., 2016; Pericard et al., 2018; Wood et al., 2019; Gruber-Vodicka et al., 2020).
+As expected, bacterial reads were predominant, but we identified also a few microeukaryotes, including various parasites (Figure S9, Figure S10, Figure S11, Figure S12).
+We found low levels of reads assigned to Archaea using kraken2/bracken and kaiju but these results turned out to be false positives upon closer inspection.
+Indeed, more discriminant sequence comparison tools such as MATAM, phyloFlash or megablast against SILVA or the NCBI non-redundant nucleotide databases evidenced that these reads were of bacterial origin.
+We also found a few thousands bacteriophage viral sequences using kraken2/bracken or kaiju but we did not investigate them in more details.

+Metagenomic and metatranscriptomic sequencing gave similar taxonomic profiles for bacteria in concordance with the 16S rRNA gene metabarcoding approach, while giving a finer taxonomic resolution (Figure 7A).
+Using phyloFlash on metagenomic reads, we assembled 16 near full-length SSU sequences with phyloFlash-SPADES; 31 with phyloFlash-emirge and 33 using MATAM (Figure S9, Figure S10).
+Using metatranscriptomic reads, we assembled 32 near full-length SSU sequences with phyloFlash-spades; 1498 using phyloFlash-emirge and 440 using MATAM (Figure S11, Figure S12).
 We observed four main dominant phyla: Bacteroidetes (mostly Bacteroides), Proteobacteria (mostly Desulfovibrio and Polynucleobacter), Firmicutes (mostly Ruminococcus) and Actinobacteria (mostly Microbacterium) (Figure 7A).
-Bacteroidetes were the most dominant phylum representing 46.5% of the population using a metagenomic survey and 49.3% using the metatranscriptomic survey.
-Proteobacteria represented 16.6% and 20.9%, while Firmicutes represented 7.1% and 11.4% of the bacterial population in the metagenomic and metatranscriptomic data, respectively.
-Actinobacteria relative abundance was 17.4% in metagenomic survey but represented only 4.4% in the metatranscriptomic data.
-Verrucomicrobia represented 5.5% of the sequences in the metatranscriptomic data but it was less observed in metagenomic data with only 1.1% of the bacterial content.